Joao-Rosado/OD-Project/README.md

 |
 ├── code <- Code of the project, emcompassing the created jupyter notebook files for each algorithm.
 │ ├── Sweep Algorith
-│ ├── Nearest Neighbors Algorithm
+│ ├── Nearest Neighbors
-│ ├── Artificial Bee Colony Algorith
+│ ├── Artificial Bee Colony
-│ └── Ant Colony Optimization Algorithm
+│ └── Ant Colony Optimization